Top 5 health benefits of onions

 Globe onions should be clean and hard and have dry, smooth skins.
-Avoid onions in which the seen stem has developed.
-Also avoid those that show signs of decay.
-Onions should be stored at room temperature, away from bright light and in a well ventilated area.
-Those that are more pungent in flavour such as yellow onions, will keep longer than those with a sweeter tastes such as white onions, since the compounds that produce the sharp taste are natural preservatives as well.
+Avoid onions with a developed seed stem and those that show signs of decay.
+Onions should be stored at room temperature, away from bright light and in a well-ventilated area.
+Those that are more pungent in flavour, such as yellow onions, will keep longer than those with a sweeter taste, such as white onions, because the compounds that produce the sharp taste are natural preservatives.
 All onions should be stored away from potatoes, as they will absorb their moisture and ethylene gas, causing potatoes to spoil more easily.
-Do not store cooked onions in a metal bowl or storage container as this will cause them to discolour.
+Do not store cooked onions in a metal bowl or storage container, as this will cause them to discolour.
 Freezing chopped onions will cause them to lose much of their flavour.

-...the compound allyl sulphate which is produced when an onion's ruptured cells are exposed to air is responsible for producing tears.
-To reduce the production of this compound, chill the onions for half an hour or so before cutting to reduce the activity of the enzyme.
+The compound allyl sulphate, which is produced when an onion's ruptured cells are exposed to air, is responsible for producing tears.
+To reduce the production of this compound, chill the onions for 30 minutes or so before cutting to reduce the activity of the enzyme.